 Family Research Center

-We advance and disseminate scientific knowledge on family functioning.
+The Family Research Center advances and disseminates scientific knowledge on family functioning.
 The impact of our research is far reaching, with research findings and interventions being utilized across the country and also internationally.
 Through our research, and in collaboration with area agencies, we provide vital support to victims of interpersonal violence, children who witness such violence, children who are abused, and teens and young adults who experience physical, emotional, and sexual violence in their own interpersonal relationships.

 Parenting Research Lab